Wines

 Main Regions Where Rioja Wine is Produced, Including Rioja Alta, and Climate Influence

-Rioja wine is primarily produced in the La Rioja region of northern Spain, extending into parts of the Basque Country and Navarra.
+Rioja wine is primarily produced in the Rioja wine region of northern Spain, extending into parts of the Basque Country and Navarra.
 The region is divided into three subregions, each with distinct climate conditions that influence the characteristics of the wines produced.
 Understanding these regions and their climates can provide insight into the diversity and complexity of Rioja wines.

 Main Regions Where Rioja Wine is Produced